 But, the Lord kept bringing it to my mind.
 So Bryan and I decided to buy one.
 It was $500, a lot of money for us, but definitely more doable than the several thousand dollar price tag on other enclosed beds.
 Thankfully was a good month with my business, and we had the money to purchase it right away.

-When we got to the hotel, I put Bryan to work setting it up.
 It only took a couple of minutes, and when it was blown up (with the included pump) it looked like this:

 It seemed sturdy, but I still thought Owen would pop it.
 He surprised me!
 At night after his meds, he climbed up in it and held onto his iPad.
 We zipped him up and locked the zippers.

 Owen slept almost all night.
 Or at least he stayed quiet enough that I didn’t hear him until 4 AM.
 I can’t remember the last time he slept that long!

 When he started making some noise, I opened up the bed and crawled in with him.
 There was plenty of room for both of us to be comfortable.
 He fell back asleep easily, and slept another couple of hours.